 What Is the Difference Between an Intervention and Rehab?

 It is crucial to keep in mind that there’s a difference between an intervention and therapy, even though both are very important for the recovery process.
-Alcohol Intervention Louisiana encourages the addict’s friends, family, and others that care for them to organize an intervention, the objective of which is to persuade the addict to get treatment for his or her addiction.
+We encourage the addict’s friends, family, and others in New Orleans, LA that care for them to organize an intervention, the objective of which is to persuade the addict to get treatment for his or her addiction.
 An intervention is NOT rehabilitation, and is not enough to convince an addict quit using drugs or alcohol on its own.
 For the most success, the addict should be taught about the illness of addiction, the best way to manage long term recovery, and what triggers their need to use drugs or alcohol.
-These lessons and more can be taught at rehabilitation centers like Intervention Services New Orleans.
-For the best possible chance of success, Intervention Services New Orleans, LA suggests that an addict is encouraged to go to rehabilitation directly after their intervention.
+These lessons and more can be taught at rehabilitation centers like ours.
+For the best possible chance of success, we suggest that an addict is encouraged to go to rehabilitation directly after their intervention.

-For Assistance Now, Contact Intervention Services New Orleans As Soon As Possible!
+For Assistance Now, Contact Us As Soon As Possible!

 Nothing is more frustrating or scary than watching a family member suffer and fight with drug and/or alcohol dependency.
 Typically, interventions are well-organized events requiring the combined efforts of family and friends, however, it can be as easy as asking the individual to stop their habits.
-In order to locate an interventionist, find a rehabilitation program, or learn about substance dependency in general, call Detox Centers Rehab.
-Call 504-684-8926 today to help a friend get the assistance they so desperately require!
+In order to locate an interventionist, find a rehabilitation program, or learn about substance dependency in general, call 504-384-7870 today to help a friend in New Orleans get the assistance they so desperately require!